aiwaiwa/playground/README.md

 * Optional version number is anything between the last `[` and `]` symbols.
   * If version number is found, any space separators will be removed from the product name.

-Folder hierarchy currently has no meaning and may be simply used for organization.
+Folder hierarchy currently has no meaning and may be simply used for organization!

 * Repetition of the same file (somewhere within the hierarchy):
   * Undefined.
 Basically, the first file found matching desired product name & version number wins.